Role theory

-In terms of differences among role theory, on one side there is a more functional perspective, which can be contrasted with the more micro-level approach of the symbolic interactionist tradition.
-This type of role theory dictates how closely related individuals' actions are to society, as well as how empirically testable a particular role theory perspective may be.

 Depending on the general perspective of the theoretical tradition, there are many types of role theory, however, it may be divided into two major types, in particular: structural functionalism role theory and dramaturgical role theory.
 Structural functionalism role theory is essentially defined as everyone having a place in the social structure and every place had a corresponding role, which has an equal set of expectations and behaviors.
 Life is more structured, and there is a specific place for everything.
 In contrast, dramaturgical role theory defines life as a never-ending play, in which we are all actors.
 The essence of this role theory is to role-play in an acceptable manner in society.

+Robert Kegan’s theory of adult development plays a role in understanding role theory.
+Three pivotal sections in his theory are first the socialized mind.
+People in this mindset, base their actions on the opinion of others.
+The second part is the self-authorized mind, this mindset breaks loose of others thoughts and makes their own decisions.
+The last part in this theory is the self-transforming mind.
+This mindset listens to the thoughts and opinions of others, yet still is able to choose and make the decision for themselves.
+Less than 1 percent of people are in the self-transforming mindset.
+For the socialized mind, 60 percent of people are in this mindset well into their adult years.
+Role theory is following perceived roles and standards that people in society normalize.
+People are confined to roles that have been placed around them due to the socialized mind.
+The internalization of the value of others in society leads to role theory.

 A key insight of this theory is that role conflict occurs when a person is expected to simultaneously act out multiple roles that carry contradictory expectations.
+They are pulled in different ways as they strive to hold various types of societal standards and statuses.